yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/DCAN.rst

    style="margin: 5px; padding: 2px 10px; background-color: #ecffff; border-left: 5px solid #3399ff;">

 **NOTE**
-These instructions are for can0 (first and perhaps only CAN instance enabled).
-If the board has multiple CAN instances enabled then they can be referenced by incrementing the CAN instance number.
-For example 2 CAN instances will have can0 and can1.
+These instructions are for main_dcan1 which is the 1st instance of CAN in the main domain.
+If the board has multiple CAN instances enabled, then they can be referenced as main_dcan\ ``X``\  where X is the CAN instance number just like main_dcan1 here.
+For example, 2nd instance of CAN in the main domain will be visible as main_dcan2 to the users.

 .. raw:: html